Can You Sue a University if a Student Athlete is Sexually Assaulted?

 Premises Liability and Campus Safety

 Universities also have duties under premises liability law.
 This area of law holds property owners responsible for injuries that occur on their property when they fail to maintain reasonably safe conditions.
-On a college campus, this can include dormitories, athletic facilities, fraternity houses operated under university oversight, and other spaces where students gather.
+On a college campus, this can include dormitories, athletic facilities, locker rooms, training rooms, team travel accommodations, and other spaces where students gather.

 Premises liability claims in sexual assault cases often focus on:

-• Inadequate security in residence halls or athletic dorms
+- Inadequate security in residence halls, athletic dorms, or team facilities

-• Lack of supervision at university-sponsored parties or events
+- Lack of supervision at university-sponsored team events, travel, or training

-• Ignored complaints about a particular location being unsafe
+- Ignored complaints about a particular location, program, or individual being unsafe

 These claims work alongside Title IX and negligence claims to give survivors multiple paths to accountability.
 Major universities sit at the heart of college towns from Tallahassee to Tuscaloosa, and the safety of those campuses affects entire communities.